slarmoo/Startup/README.md

 + application logic - The settings page changes the day that you can access the website and the look of the entire website.

 Known issues: Images do not currently work with the database.

+### Service Deliverable

+For this deliverable I added frontend and backend endpoints to send and receive posts from users.

+Node.js/Express HTTP service - done!
+Static middleware for frontend - done!
+Calls to third party endpoints - Calls NASA's image of the day API and uses them to generate fake posts.
+Backend service endpoints - Placeholders for login that stores the current user on the server.
+Endpoints for posts.
+Frontend calls service endpoints - I did this using the fetch function.